 Or, managing reviews on behalf of another business — while still ensuring that all of its customers have the same positive, authentic, on-brand experience?

-4 Common Mistakes Review Management Agencies and Resellers Must Avoid
+4 Common Mistakes Review Management Agencies and Brands Must Avoid

 Below, our response scribes have compiled a list of four essential review management “do’s and don’ts” that agencies and resellers should be aware of.
 We’ll take a look at the problems with — and solutions to — some common yet hazardous reputation management scenarios, including: